 Finnish is only spoken in Finland–by approximately 5.5 million people–and can seem difficult to foreigners.
 However, today there are a plethora of great apps that make learning a language fun and easy.
-Apps like WordDive and Duolingo help you learn Finnish in a fun way, while apps such as Quizlet or LinGo Play strengthen your vocabulary.
-If, however, you wish to learn how to speak Finnish and not just learn the words, then audio-based apps like Pimsleur are the way to go.
+Here’s a quick summary:

 Below I have listed a few of the best apps for learning Finnish.

 Best apps to learn Finnish